danielss0n/db_populate/README.md

 # db_populate
 ## Instructions
 1. Open your Workbench and create an DB called 'test'
-2. Run node install all
+2. Run npm install all
 3. Put the configurations of the users and your DB in config.js, example:
 ```javascript
 module.exports = config = {